Kieseatic/Resume-and-Interview-analysis/README.md

    ```

 ### **To Start the Server**
-3. Conurrently starting the backend and frontend together(In the root directory):
+1. Concurrently starting the backend and frontend together(In the root directory):
    ```bash
    npm run start:both
    ```